What is Benign Prostatic Hyperplasia (BPH)?

 When the prostate gland grows, it presses against the urethra and bladder.
-This can ultimately cause painful urination, incontinence, reduced sex drive and even erectile dysfunction.
-One study showed that 95% of men with moderate BPH symptoms are unhappy and do not wish to spend the rest of their lives suffering from them.
+This can ultimately cause painful urination, incontinence, reduced sex drive, and even erectile dysfunction.
+One study showed that 95% of men with moderate BPH symptoms are unhappy and do not wish to spend the rest of their lives suffering.

 - A frequent or urgent need to urinate (especially at night)